 Physical Therapy Guide to Practice (musculoskeletal, neuromuscular, cardiopulmonary, and integumentary).
-At this point in the curriculum, students gain knowledge and skills related to the roles of physical therapy in addressing specific impairments and functional limitations related to each of the practice patterns.
-Following completion of all practice pattern courses, students have the opportunity to choose to expand knowledge and take specialty elective courses.
-Regardless of whether it is traditional practice pattern course or specialty elective course, students are given additional authentic, contemporary learning experience through the integrated clinical experiences, which connects the classroom to the clinic.
+At this point in the curriculum, students gain knowledge and skills related to the roles of physical therapy in addressing specific impairments and functional limitations related to each practice pattern.
+After completing all practice pattern courses, students can expand their knowledge and take specialty elective courses.
+Regardless of whether it is a traditional practice pattern course or a specialty elective course, students are given additional authentic, contemporary learning experience through the integrated clinical experiences, which connect the classroom to the clinic.

-When the student is in their final semesters of didactic coursework, and have completed all basic, behavioral, and clinical science classes, including practice pattern courses, life-span-based and modified problem-based models of learning emerge.
+When the student is in their final semesters of didactic coursework, and has completed all basic, behavioral, and clinical science classes, including practice pattern courses, life-span-based and modified problem-based models of learning emerge.
 Students will take capstone courses related to geriatrics, pediatrics, orthotics and prosthetics, and differential diagnosis that require the ability to integrate information from previous courses, including the four practice patterns.
-The differential diagnosis course will include case-based learning to assist the student in moving to higher levels of Bloom's taxonomy, in preparation for long-term clinicals, and, ultimately, autonomous practice.
+The differential diagnosis course will include case-based learning to assist the student in moving to higher levels of Bloom's taxonomy, in preparation for long-term clinicals, and autonomous practice.